code-423n4/code-contests/JUDGING_CRITERIA.md

 The Warden's submission should include:

-- proposed risk classification
+- Proposed risk classification
-- threat agent involved
+- Threat agent involved
-- attack method(s) used
+- Attack method(s) used
-- vulnerabilities involved
+- Vulnerabilities involved
-- speculated impact of a successful exploit
+- Speculated impact of a successful exploit

 The measurement of risk will be partially based on the rating submitted by the Warden, but is also subject to the judge's discretion.
 Should the judge determine a particular bug to be a lower risk than the Warden rated, this judgement will include a thorough case justifying the downgraded measurement.